midwayjs/pandora/docs/source/en/base/procfile_mode.md

 // Define 'worker' process, we just talked about. pandora.process('worker')
-  // Scale this process, in dev mode only start one, in production environment start the number CPUs.
+  // Scale this process, in dev mode only start one, in production environment start the number of CPUs.
   .scale(pandora.dev ?
 1 : 'auto')
   // Define environmental variables
   .env({worker: 'true'});